bcaffo/LittleInferenceBook/manuscript/05_variation.md

 At last, we finally get to a perhaps very surprising (and useful) fact: how to estimate the variability of the mean of a sample, when we only get to observe one realization.
-Recall that the average of random sample from a population is itself a random variable having a distribution, which in simulation settings we can explore by repeated sampling averages.
+Recall that the average of random samples from a population is itself a random variable having a distribution, which in simulation settings we can explore by repeated sampling averages.
 We know that this distribution is centered around the population mean,